chanioxaris/devops-docker-mooc/Part1.md

 ### 1.1

-Create 3 new containers from `nginx` image in detached mode
+Create 3 new containers from `nginx` image in detached mode.

 `$ for _ in {1..3}; do docker run -d nginx; done`

-Stop 2 of the containers
+Stop 2 of the containers.

 `$ docker stop $(docker ps -q | head -2)`

-List containers
+List all containers.

+`$ docker ps -a`

 ![screenshot](img/Part1/1.1.png)

 ### 1.2

-To remove all containers either stop the last running container or use the force flag
+To remove all containers either stop the last running container or use the force flag.

 `$ docker stop d58e3c93f5ee`